Clarkszw/TrackMan-Data-Engineering-Challenge/System-Design/README.md

 ![final](./data-lake-infrastructure.png)

 > Diagram for data lake infrastructure **only** contains the logic resources for ETL processes.
-Other resources, like API gateway, load balancer, network security group, are **not** included in the demonsration.
+Other resources, like API gateway, load balancer, network security group, are **not** included in the demonstration.

 In this article, I will walk through how this architecture is constructed and how it fits the technical requirements and considerations.
 I will introduce the selection of AWS services and best practices for cost optimization, data operation, and high availability.

-## Start From a Green Field
+## Start from a Green Field

 ![greenfield](./construction/greenfield.png)